TatianaPost/restaurantApp/README.md

 * The logo was designed by [freepic](https://www.freepik.com/)
 * Restaurant reviews were taken from [tripadvisor](https://www.tripadvisor.com/Restaurants-g274949-Klaipeda_Klaipeda_County.html)
 * This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/) in order to display the map.
+* Adding a Service Worker and Offline into your Web App by [Paul Kinlan](https://developers.google.com/web/fundamentals/codelabs/offline/?authuser=1)
+* Making a Simple Site Work Offline with ServiceWorker by [Nicolas Bevacqua](https://css-tricks.com/serviceworker-for-offline/)
+* Udacity FEND lessons